 There is no significant difference of incidence before/after starting pointe work, according to recent studies, rather pain and dysfunction are related to years spent dancing with poor technique.

 The SquareOne Pre-Pointe Assessment is based on the International Association of Dance Medicine and Science (IADMS) criteria combined with an in-depth orthopaedic assessment to identify areas of weakness that may predispose a dancer to injury.
 At SquareOne, Jeremy Hunt is our physiotherapist dance specialist and he can work with you to achieve your dancing goals.
-If you’d like to find out more about pre-point assessments, call Jeremy on 9968 3424 or email him at email@example.com.
+If you’d like to find out more about pre-point assessments, call us on 9968 3424.